What computer scientists learned about 2020 politics from 138 years of Congressional speeches

 If you want to truly understand what’s happening in your country, plug its political speeches into text analysis algorithms.
-Researchers from Kansas State University did just that with nearly 2 million Congressional speeches dating back to 1873, and found that today’s speeches are really different than the speeches of yore.
+Researchers from Kansas State University did just that with nearly two million Congressional speeches dating back to 1873, and found that today’s speeches are really different than the speeches of yore.

 Modern speeches: